-When comparing Microsoft Dynamics vs Salesforce, we found both to be robust, but expensive, CRMs with functionality benefiting larger organizations.
+When comparing Microsoft Dynamics vs Salesforce, we found both to be robust, but expensive, CRM software with functionality benefiting larger organizations.
 Microsoft costs between $65 – $135 and can manage sales as well as general operations like accounting and inventory.
 Salesforce costs $25 – $300 and offers an extensive AppExchange network with functionality that’s great for sales teams.

 When to Use Salesforce

-Salesforce is a CRM designed specifically for mid- to large-sized sales organizations.
+Salesforce is a CRM software designed specifically for mid- to large-sized sales organizations.
 While the tool offers things like contract and order management, its differentiating features include its cross-sell knowledge base or the extensive number of sales automation tools offered for free through its AppExchange.
 Salesforce is therefore focused more on managing sales and sales-related activities than general operations management.